prabhupavitra/prabhupavitra.github.io/_learning/NLP Pipeline.md

 <span style="font-family:Georgia; font-size:16px;">Like any other software engineering project, it is essential to conduct extensive validation before the final deployment and regular monitoring is required to make sure the output of the model makes sense.
 This might include measuring model using appropriate KPIs(Key Performance Indicator).
 Model updation and improvement are then performed based on the need and the approach may differ for different post-deployment scenarios.</span>

 <span style="font-family:Georgia; font-size:16px;"> Thanks for reading!
 I hope you found this article helpful.
-Read more data science articles <a href="https://prabhupavitra.github.io/learning/"> here </a> including tutorials from beginner to advanced levels!  </span>
+Check out my <a href="https://prabhupavitra.github.io/learning/NLP_Glossary/"> NLP Glossary  </a> page or read more data science articles by clicking <a href="https://prabhupavitra.github.io/learning/"> here </a> including various tutorials and learnings from beginner to advanced levels!  </span>